jermspeaks/christmas-adventure/sections/section-260.md

 *Something's not right,* you thought, but you weren't sure what. *Kvothe seems... too perfect.
 Too calm.
 Like they're trying too hard.*

-The Memory Keeper pulsed softly, and you could feel its concern.
+The Keepsake Keeper pulsed softly, and you could feel its concern.
 "Kvothe is suppressing," it said, its voice worried.
 "They're not truly adjusting—they're hiding their true self.
 This is not a solution.
 This is a delay.
 Eventually, they will break, and when they do, it will be worse than before."

 *Oh no,* you realized. *Kvothe isn't fine.
 They're suppressing.
 And when they break, it will be worse.*